 While rating organizations have listed the 2nd District as safe, the Democratic Congressional Conference Committee has its sights set on taking Mooney down, listing the 2nd and 3rd Districts as “majority maker districts.”

-The DCC launched a campaign in August concerning the lack of public town halls.
+The DCCC launched a campaign in August concerning the lack of public town halls.
 While Mooney has held telephone town halls, the DCCC said it has been more than 1060 days since Mooney held such a forum in person.

 Mooney spokesperson Ted Dacey said the campaign was a “silly partisan attack” upon its launch.